jaiswallaxmi594-cyber/my-first-python-project/README.md

 ## 📌 Project Overview
 This is my first Python mini project.
 It is a simple command-line quiz game where users answer multiple-choice questions and receive a final score based on their correct answers.

+## 📖 About the Project

+The Python Quiz Game allows users to answer multiple-choice questions.
+The program checks each answer instantly, calculates the total score, and displays a performance message at the end.

 ## ✨ Features
 - Multiple-choice quiz questions
 - User-friendly command-line interface